 In the heart of what is now the Financial District runs a street with a curious name, and an even more interesting past.
 Known by film buffs as the inspiration for the 1936 crime movie, 15 Maiden Lane, Maiden Lane is so much more than it appears.

 The Vieile map of New Amsterdam, showing the centrally located Maiden Lane.
+Image cropped from full image on Wikimedia Commons.
 (You might notice the many slips on the waterfront, given my last article on the subject).

 Stretching west from the South Street Seaport all the way to the World Trade Center Site, Maiden Lane now hosts such significant edifices as The Federal Reserve of New York, the Continental Center, the Cushman Building, and the Goldsmiths’ and Silversmiths’ Building, evoking an eclectic mix of modernist, neoclassicist, and beaux arts architecture all along the lane.
 Also home to several local shops and restaurants, the street fuses the area’s overall impression of business authority with an air of community and an artistic sensibility.

 In fact, the recently remodeled Louise Nevelson plaza (near the Wall Street area of the Financial District) was the first public space in New York City to be named after an artist; honoring the “pioneering creativity” of sculptor Louise Nevelson, the triangular space opened in 1977 to coincide with the unveiling of the seven modern steel sculptures that inhabit the plaza.